 (1) Assure compliance with this chapter, or the Commission’s rules or orders;

-(2) Prevent influence of organized crime in boxing and wrestling in the District of Columbia; or
+(2) Prevent influence of organized crime in boxing, wrestling, kickboxing, martial arts, and mixed martial arts in the District of Columbia; or

-(3) Encourage boxing and wrestling in the District.
+(3) Encourage boxing, wrestling, kickboxing, martial arts, and mixed martial arts in the District.

-(k) The Commission shall have the power, subject to the approval of the Mayor, to make or engage in contracts, agreements, or cooperative work with other District of Columbia agencies, or commissions or agencies of other states or cities governing boxing or wrestling, or private persons, when such contracts, agreements, or cooperative work will reasonably and lawfully carry out the purposes of this chapter.
+(k) The Commission shall have the power, subject to the approval of the Mayor, to make or engage in contracts, agreements, or cooperative work with other District of Columbia agencies, or commissions or agencies of other states or cities governing boxing, wrestling, kickboxing, martial arts, or mixed martial arts, or private persons, when such contracts, agreements, or cooperative work will reasonably and lawfully carry out the purposes of this chapter.

-(l) The Commission shall have the power to establish other rules and regulations concerning events and persons within its jurisdiction as it deems appropriate to encourage boxing and wrestling in the District of Columbia and for other purposes consistent with this chapter.
+(l) The Commission shall have the power to establish other rules and regulations concerning events and persons within its jurisdiction as it deems appropriate to encourage boxing, wrestling, kickboxing, martial arts, and mixed martial arts in the District of Columbia and for other purposes consistent with this chapter.

-(m)(1) The Commission shall, pursuant to subchapter I of Chapter 5 of Title 2, issue rules to establish standards for the operation of gymnasiums and other facilities used in the training of boxers, wrestlers, kickboxers, and practitioners of martial arts, shall implement these rules, and shall license all facilities as well as inspect all facilities and equipment subject to this subsection.
+(m)(1) The Commission shall, pursuant to subchapter I of Chapter 5 of Title 2, issue rules to establish standards for the operation of gymnasiums and other facilities used in the training of boxers, wrestlers, kickboxers, practitioners of martial arts, and practitioners of mixed martial arts, shall implement these rules, and shall license all facilities as well as inspect all facilities and equipment subject to this subsection.

 (2) The proposed rules shall be submitted to the Council for a 45-day period of review, excluding Saturdays, Sundays, legal holidays, and days of Council recess.
 If the Council does not approve or disapprove the proposed rules, in whole or in part, by resolution within this 45-day review period, the proposed rules shall be deemed approved.
 Nothing in this section shall affect any requirements imposed upon the Mayor by subchapter I of Chapter 5 of Title 2.